By Erik Marcus

 The industry calls restaurants like Applebee’s, TGIFriday’s, and Denny’s, “casual dining.”
 Vegans tend to avoid these places.
 Some of these chains have OK vegan options, and things are slowly improving.

 Casual dining restaurants often use packaged frozen meals that the kitchen staff merely heat up, often with a microwave.
-Employees typically won’t know what’s in your food since they don’t make it from scratch.
+Employees rarely know what’s in your food since they don’t make it from scratch.
 But with a little online research, you can find out which menu items are vegan.
 Just visit the chain’s website and hunt around.
-In most cases, you can find the ingredients for every item on the menu.
+In most cases, you can find the ingredients for every menu item.

 Vegan Foods at PF Chang’s, the Olive Garden, and Denny’s,